 One Trick Bots

-One trick bot solves a very specific and simple problem like order a cab, reserve a train ticket, reorder your favourite cup of coffee or translate this text.
+One trick bot solves a very specific and simple problem like order a cab, reserve a train ticket or reorder your favourite cup of coffee.
 One trick bots are usually quick to make, and may actually produce real value to it’s user in it’s own narrow field.
 Most bots start as such, and may later grow when more features are added.

 The near future?